Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Ideal: Sky-sensing (satellite, drones, aerial)
 - Ground: Reputation-sensing (identity, community trust)

-Ultimately whatever heuristics are at play can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantic composition.
-The being of these functional models can then be enriched with Active Inferencing to provide more detailed depth of [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md).
+Ultimately whatever indicators are at desirable can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantic composition.
+These functional models can then be enriched with Active Inferencing to provide a more detailed depth of [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md).

 ---

-## Specific Tokenomic Mechanism(s)
+## Pilot Tokenomic Mechanism(s)

-The above design is general infrastructure for composing specific credits.
-The particular credit design is dependent on the parametric groupings instantiated around a use case or pilot project.
-To bring these technologies to market requires pilot projects.
+The design at the level of general infrastructure for composing any desirable credit design, which is dependent on the parametric groupings instantiated around a use case or pilot project.

-There are obviously a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on capacity.
-Our preference is to work closely with our existing partners at Regenerating Sonora to build out a simple proof of concept as the conditions around them are pretty fertile; they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors.
+There are obviously a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
+LunarPunk Labs has a preference is to work closely with our existing partners at Regenerating Sonora in order to build out a low risk pilot project.
+Conditions around them are exceptionally vital; they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors!

 #### Regenerating Sonora Use Case
-Starting from the LEHR gardens, we assess possibilities.
-It's decided that the key step forward is to automate the gardens water timers.
-A group of local high schoolers automate the timers using their Arduino kits.
-Through the Weco interface, these data level streams are hooked up to a storage medium of choice like Filecoin Green and anchored with the Regen DataModule.
+- Starting from the LEHR gardens, we assess possibilities.
+- It's decided that the key step forward is to automate the gardens water timers.
+- A group of local high school students automate the timers using their Arduino kits.
+- Using the systematics interface, Arduino data feeds are selected as the input 'perspective'
+- These are then allocated to a 'language' describing the storage mediums (e.g. Filecoin Green).

-As the students add other sensors to augment the timers with feedback loops, these are added to the systematic interface.
-These feedback loops are assessed using active inferencing; are the gardens growing better with the automation or worse?
-Student determinations may well be best guesses, rather than institutional best practice, but a credit can be issued none the less using the eco-credit module.
+- As the students add other sensors to augment the garden timers new feedback loops arise.
+- These changes to the model are assessed using active inferencing; do the feedback loops suggest the gardens are growing better or worse with the new automation?

 At some point in the future a soil scientist recommends measuring Brix values instead of the students best guess, and someone smart also suggests tracking pollinators.
 The students put in new sensors and update their eco-credits underlying methodology using the geometric interface.
 Active inference engines suggest that these changes are beneficial to the gardens in reference to a stipulated outcome of vegetation growth, which is then automatically published on chain as supporting data.
 Consequentially the credit gains value in the market and efforts are rewarded.